 DR. NICOLA SHARP-JEFFS – FOUNDER AND Chief Executive

 In 2016, Nicola was made a Winston Churchill Fellow and travelled to the United States and Australia to explore innovative responses to economic abuse.
 It was her determination to ensure that women in the UK have access to the same responses that led her to establish Surviving Economic Abuse (SEA).

 Georgia Powell – Communications Officer

-Georgia has worked in communications, marketing and events within both the commercial and voluntary sectors for nearly 10 years.
+Georgia has worked in communications, marketing and events within both the commercial and voluntary sectors for over 10 years.
 In her previous role at a youth charity she was responsible for the project management of youth-focused marketing campaigns, a number of which focussed on gender equality – including raising awareness of healthy relationships and period poverty.
 Georgia is also an integrative therapist and yoga teacher.